 Most importantly we will regularly teach and review E safety for all of our phase 2 students.
 Social media platforms are part of a young person’s life so your child will explore various issues, the dos and don’ts online and where to go for help.

 With one lesson a week in the lower years, computing lessons are fun and action packed, with students beginning to consider computer science as a GCSE subject.

 Students have 1 lesson a fortnight and move to a project based flipped learning approach.
-To prepare them for the GCSE, there will be an emphasis on programming using Python language.
+To prepare them for the GCSE, there is an emphasis on programming using Python language.
+We support students who do not know python by using pseudo code as an alternative.
 Students have to deliver to a design brief -planning, creating, testing and modifying just as they would for any systems cycle.
 Spring term sees them exploring the concept of artificial intelligence and exploring the ethics of and impact on society.
 During the Summer term, students learn further aspects of networks and in particular cryptography.
 They will construct static webpages using HTML and learn to manipulate some encryption techniques.

 Phase 3 (Years 10 and 11)

 Computer Science GCSE